refuel-ai/autolabel/README.md

 2. Dry-run to make sure the final prompt looks good.
 3. Kick off a labeling run for your dataset!

 Let's imagine we are building an ML model to analyze sentiment analysis of movie review.
-We have a dataset of moview reviews that we'd like to get labeled first.
+We have a dataset of movie reviews that we'd like to get labeled first.
 For this case, here's what the example dataset and configs will look like:

 ```python
 {